Jil Sander return sets off Dior buzz over Raf Simons

 Japanese fashion conglomerate Onward Holdings, who bought the Jil Sander brand from British private equity firm Change Capital Partners in 2008, said the return of Sander will help foster a long-term growth.

-“Jil Sander’s human passion and visionary strength are a priceless force for the future of our company,” Jil Sander’s Chief Executive Alessandro Cremonesi said in a statement.
+“Jil Sander’s human passion and visionary strength are a priceless force for the future of our company”, Jil Sander’s Chief Executive Alessandro Cremonesi said in a statement.
+(Additional reporting by Astrid Wendlandt in Paris, editing by Paul Casciato)